 Here are eight narcissistic mental abuse tactics used frequently in the workplace:

 - Rage – Ron was called into his boss’ office and asked to close the door.
-Once seated, his boss stood up and unleased an intense anger over a perceived missed appointment.
+Once seated, his boss stood up and unleashed intense anger over a perceived missed appointment.
 It was a minor offense and the customer was already rescheduled but the boss didn’t allow for any spoken words.
 Startled and shocked, Ron sat there in silence feeling like a little kid.

 - Gaslighting – In the middle of a team meeting, Grace’s manager artfully wove a story about how she successfully negotiated a deal with Grace’s customer.
 Grace was puzzled at the comment because her manager was not at the meeting.
 She began to wonder if she remembered the incident right.
 After all, why would her manager outright lie about what happened?
-As if the manager read Grace’s mind, a past error in Grace’s judgement was brought up.
+As if the manager read Grace’s mind, a past error in Grace’s judgment was brought up.
 This further contributed to Grace doubting her perception and even sanity.

 - The Stare – During a training session, Steven could feel his manager’s glare.
 There were no words spoken, just an intense stare with no feeling behind it.
 Scared, Steven stopped engaging in the training session and lost all focus.
 Later, his manager belittled him for not taking the training seriously.